Rachael: It seems you feel our work is not a benefit to the public?

 Here’s a familiar pattern: An experienced observer notes that a certain tool, mental model, or practice should be avoided because it is causing more harm than good in the industry.
-Then a less experienced observer waddles in with The Deckard Defense: “Thing X can be used for good or bad.”
+Then someone reflexively responds with The Deckard Defense: “Thing X can be used for good or bad.”
 (Deckard is a character in Blade Runner.)

 The Deckard Defense is logically valid, but misses the point that Thing X usually has a harmful effect, and removing it usually has a beneficial effect.